Best Practice

 Snowball sampling helps when a sampling frame is not clearly defined, making traditional sampling methods challenging to implement.
 The snowball sampling method relies on the networks and connections within a community to identify potential study participants.

-This article outlines the mechanics of snowball sampling, explores its various types, and discusses its significance, advantages, and limitations.
+This article outlines the mechanics of snowball sampling, identifies its various types, and discusses its significance, advantages, and limitations.
 Additionally, we will provide guidance on when snowball sampling is most appropriately employed in qualitative research methods.

 Snowball sampling helps collect data that random sampling may not easily access.